ShazamScrobbler/macos-app/README.md

 We would love to have this for mobiles, we could:
  - scrobble from a live concert or a bar,
- - scrobble from the radio and in your car.
+ - scrobble the radio in your car.

 ## Licence